News ———— Memo

 Change of definition

-The speed of light is immutable, it is what it is.
+The speed of light is immutable; it is what it is.
 Physicists can measure it with varying tools and methods, but the physical reality stays the same.
 The temptation to change the definition of a critical variable to suit one’s objectives is understandable.
 The de facto reality, however, remains unaltered underneath the semantic veneer.
-But, changing variables and definitions is actually exactly what policymakers in monetary policy have been doing for a long time.
+However, changing variables and definitions is precisely what policymakers in monetary policy have been doing for a long time.

 Before 1933, when the United States still fully used the gold standard, the definition of inflation was to expand the monetary base.
 Back then, inflation was not seen as something good or even necessary for the economy, something that changed when President Roosevelt took office in March 1933.